cakephp/elastic-search/README.md

 In the above example, if you have defined a class as `CommentsIndex` and the `IndexRegistry` can find it, the `$comments` will receive a initialized object with inner configurations of connection and index.
 But if you don't have that class, a default one will be initialized and the index name on Elasticsearch mapped to the class.

-## Defining a Index class
+## The Index class

-Creating your own `Index` allows you to define the name of internal _index_ for Elasticsearch, and it mapping type.
+You must create your own `Index` class so it will allow you to define the name of internal _index_ for Elasticsearch, and it mapping type and define any entity properties you could need like virtual propierties.
 As you have to [use only one mapping type for each _index_](https://www.elastic.co/guide/en/elasticsearch/reference/master/removal-of-types.html), you can use the same name for both (this is the default behavior when _type_ is undefined).
 Index types will be removed from ES 7 and up.

 ```php
 use Cake\ElasticSearch\Index;